 This course provides an overview of transverse, coronal and sagittal sectional anatomy of the human body.
 Special emphasis is placed on a study of the head and brain, thorax, abdomen and pelvis.
 The shoulder, elbow, hip and knee are also examined.
-Correlations between sectional CT, MRI and ultrasound images and radiographs are explored.
+Correlations between sectional CT, MRI and radiographs are explored.
 Other radiographic modalities likely to be encountered in a hospital setting are also introduced.

-Prerequisites: E, M, R, RADT 228, 229 with a grade of C or better
+Prerequisites: E, M, R, RADT 228, 229